- Current Prices:$48,500 to $398,500

 Take a tour of the Museum of Contemporary Art on Laura Street, which features changing exhibition galleries, permanent collections, and a children’s area.
 Spend the day shopping and dining at the Jacksonville Landing where you’ll find an array of shops and restaurants.
 Sit back and enjoy a good book at the library located on Laura Street.
 Take a ride on the monorail known as the Skyway for a tour of Downtown Core and the surrounding areas.

-Beautiful architecture • Broad selections of restaurants • Entertainment options for all ages • Plenty of parking.
+Plenty of parking • Entertainment options for all ages • Broad selections of restaurants • Beautiful architecture.

 Locals Don't Love

-Crowds during big events • Heavy traffic at night on the weekends.
+Heavy traffic at night on the weekends • Crowds during big events.

 Disclaimer: School attendance zone boundaries are supplied by Maponics and are subject to change.
 Check with the applicable school district prior to making a decision based on these boundaries.